 The currency of denomination for a bond's principal and interest payments is a key characteristic used by investors to segment the global fixed income market.
-Within the MSCI Fixed Income Universe it is used not only for defining the eligibility of a bond, but also to identify the relevant interest rate reference curves (Government, Swap and At-the-Money Swaption) used to compute all the single security analytics of a security.
+Within the Index Universe it is used not only for defining the eligibility of a bond, but also to identify the relevant interest rate reference curves (Government, Swap and At-the-Money Swaption) used to compute all the single security analytics of a security.

-Dual currency bonds are considered as ineligible the Index Universe.
+Dual currency bonds are not considered as eligible assets for the Index Universe.